GHRik/GHRik/README.md

 ### What am i looking for:
 - People to work with about ML, AI, vision etc. etc. etc. or... some fantasy people who like to go out for a beer :beers:
+- and play billard:8ball:
+- and wanna go siling:sailboat:</br>
+if you one of them please write to me :partying_face: